walmis/xpcc/README.markdown

 	user:homepage $ cd ../../
 	user:xpcc $ git branch

-If the xpcc/ folder has the "gh-pages" branch, change to master and remove the branch.
+If the xpcc/ folder does have the "gh-pages" branch for whatever reason, change to master and remove the branch.

 	user:xpcc $ git branch master
 	user:xpcc $ git branch -d gh-pages